 Some local councils offer a kerbside battery recycling service where batteries are collected separately alongside your normal recycling – check your council’s website to see if this is available where you live.
+Otherwise, please take your batteries to a designated battery recycling point.

 Certain rechargeable battery types most often found in portable electronic devices like laptops, tablets, mobile phones, cameras, power-tools, remote-controlled toys and even e-cigarettes, are particularly prone to causing fires because they can release lots of energy quickly, and in an uncontrolled way, if they are damaged or exposed to liquids.